pp81381/rsp1570serial/README.md

 * `COM3` (Windows)
 * `socket://192.168.0.100:50000` (if you are using a TCP/IP to serial  converter)

-An exception of type `RotelAmpConnConnectionError` is thrown if a connection cannot be made to the specified device.
+An exception is thrown if a connection cannot be made to the specified device.

 ## send_command(command_code)